Lambdas and comprehensions

 Nested comprehensions can get confusing fast.
 If it takes more than a moment to parse, write the loops explicitly.

 Dict comprehensions build a dictionary in one expression, using the same idea as list comprehensions: {key: value for item in iterable}.
-Add a filter with if just like with list comprehensions.
+Add a filter with if, the same as with list comprehensions.

 names = ["alice", "bob", "carol"]